 62 Ghuznee St, Te Aro, Wellington

-Husk is down a long, covered alley off Ghuznee St, opposite Glover Park.
+Choice Bros is down a long, covered alley off Ghuznee St, opposite Glover Park.
 It is best known as a bar, with a micro-brewery attached.
-You walk past dozens of wooden barrels to get to it and the ambience of the seating part includes the brewing paraphernalia at back.
-Fairy lights guide you to the premises, and while it might look like a dark hideout in the daytime, there is natural light down at the brewing end that spills onto the soft seat area.
+You walk past dozens of beer barrels to get to it and the ambience of the seating part includes the brewing paraphernalia at back.
+Fairy lights guide you to the premises, and while it might look like a dark hideout in the daytime, there is natural light down at the brewing end that spills onto the soft-seat area.

 Choice Bros was Husk until mid-2020.
 I think Husk might have even been owned by Choice before they rebranded it.
 I reviewed the muesli there and it wasn’t bad.
 The good thing is that Husk opened at around 8am in the morning, but now, as Choice Bros, it doesn’t open until 10 in the weekends and 11am in the week.
 So you can’t really call it a breakfast place today.
 What’s more, the brunch menu, including granola, is only served in the weekends.

 Still, I liked sitting in the soft seats at Husk, with the brewery section glowing, bubbling and whirring in the background, so I thought it was worth waiting about until 10am on a Saturday to have granola in its new incarnation as Choice.

 Well, one good thing is that you can now get filter coffee here, and the price difference between a single mug and bottomless is only a dollar.
 It doesn’t come in quite such a nice pottery mug, and it seemed a littler watery, but these are minor issues.